 Single pay life policies are designed to fit a wide array of investment and planning needs.
-They can be used for 1035 tax-free exchanges, wealth transfer, funeral trusts, charitable giving and in some cases investment growth.
+In some cases they are used in conjunction with a 1035 tax-free exchange to preserve principal and gains in an old policy.
+Other times they are used for wealth transfer strategies, funeral trusts, charitable giving and future asset growth.

-The owner can transfer their cash value on a tax-free basis to a new paid-up policy without creating a taxable event.
-The new policy will no longer require any premiums and will also create a known death benefit and cash surrender value that can grow over time.
+Owners can transfer their cash value on a tax-free basis to a new paid-up policy without creating a taxable event.
+New policies can no longer require ongoing premiums and can also guarantee a known death benefit.

-In many cases, the death benefit created as a result of a 1035 exchange will be less at onset when compared to the policy from which it originated.
+In some cases, the death benefit created from a 1035 exchange might be less at onset when compared to the policy from which it originated.
 However, this may be more advantageous to an owner who does not want to create a taxable event and no longer wishes to fund an existing universal or whole life policy.

 A 1035 exchange is a also a means to protect the existing cash value of a life policy from the Medicaid spend-down process.
 Those who are in the process of qualifying for Veterans Aid and Attendance and/or Medicaid benefits will fund an Irrevocable Funeral Trust with cash and/or the cash value of an existing policy in order to protect their estate.

-Single premium policies are a preferred method for transferring wealth to families and charitable organizations on a tax-free basis.
-Life policies are popular for the simple reason that all gains are tax-free upon inheritance.
+Single premium policies are a preferred method for transferring wealth to beneficiaries and charitable organizations on a tax-free basis.
+Life policies are popular for the simple reason that payouts are tax-free upon inheritance.
 When part of an irrevocable life insurance trust, they can also reduce federal estate and state inheritance taxes.

 As oppose to leaving a taxable annuity or low interest certificate of deposit to a loved one, a single premium policy will instantly create a tax-free death benefit to the named beneficiary.
-A $50,000 CD could be used to fund a paid-up policy with a $75-$100K death benefit.
-And the policy owner would still have access to their principal if needed.
+A $50,000 CD could be used to fund a paid-up policy with a death benefit of $100K or more depending on your age and health.
+And the policy owner would still have access to the principal if needed.

 Charities prefer life insurance policies as they are a known quantity and easily accessible upon passing.
 The leveraged principal almost always creates and transfers more wealth (through an increased death benefit) so the charity has more funds to do their good work.
-And the insured may be able to deduct their premium outlays.
+The insured may be able to deduct their premium outlays as well.

-As oppose to a taxable bank CD or insurance annuity, paid-up life policies are gaining in popularity as a safe and conservative investment.
-They will grow based on the performance of certain chosen investments while also providing tax-free benefits to the beneficiaries.
+As oppose to a taxable bank CD or annuity, paid-up life policies are gaining in popularity as a safe and conservative investment option.
+They grow based on the performance of certain chosen investments while also providing tax-free benefits to the beneficiaries.

-Equity-indexed life insurance policies have become popular as they safely credit interest based on gains in market indexes life the S&P 500 without exposing the owner to downside market risk.
-Additionally, equity-indexed life policies typically offer more favorable caps, spreads and participation rates than their fixed-indexed annuity counterparts.
-This translates to better investment growth.
+Guaranteed universal indexed life insurance policies are popular as they safely credit interest based on gains in market indexes life the S&P 500.
+Indexing eliminates exposure to the downside market risk associated with variable products.
+Additionally, indexed life policies typically offer more favorable caps, spreads and participation rates than their fixed-indexed annuity counterparts.
+This translates to increased investment growth.